Tours Sitemap Accessibility Skiptocontent Search

 • http://www.the-monitor.org/

-Areas reported to have high risk include the areas along the Chadian border, the Sudanese border, and in the north of Libya Benghazi, Ajdabiyah, Bir Hakim, Tobruk, Ghazala, Awjlah.
+Areas reported to have high risk include the areas along the Chadian border, the Sudanese border, and in the north of Libya Benghazi, Ajdabiya, Bir Hakim, Tobruk, Ghazala, Awjlah.
 According to official estimate there are between around 3 million landmines still buried in Libya, and that these un-surveyed mines have hindered development in the region including oil excavation and farming.
-Some areas in the east and the west may have been also affected by the recent events.
+Some areas in Libya have also been affected by the February wars.

 a green tick